ambv/httproxy/README.rst

 Options::

   -h --help              Show this screen.
   --version              Show version and exit.
   -H, --host HOST        Host to bind to [default: 127.0.0.1].
   -p, --port PORT        Port to bind to [default: 8000].
   -l, --logfile PATH     Path to the logfile [default: STDOUT].
+  -i, --pidfile PIDFILE  Path to the pidfile [default: proxy.pid].
   -d, --daemon           Daemonize (run in the background).
+The default
+                         logfile path is proxy.log in this case.
   -v, --verbose          Log headers.

 To start the proxy server and bind it to port 22222 (the port on which it will